sroylee/Fake_News_Model_Zoo/README.md

 4.Saving the best model for later uses.

-5.CNN accuracy is now 25~26%, BiLSTM accuracy is now 21~22%.
+5.CNN accuracy is now around 26%, BiLSTM accuracy is now around 22%.
 Matched the Liar result, able to proceed to the next step.

 # Log for week Feb 17th
 Code for CNN can be found under Fake_News_Model_Zoo/code/DL/FakeNewsCNN.ipynb